bryanpmiller/the-buyer-threathunt/README.md

 - **Environment:** Microsoft Defender Advanced Hunting / cyber range investigation environment
 - **Data Sources:** `DeviceProcessEvents`, `DeviceFileEvents`, `DeviceNetworkEvents`, `DeviceRegistryEvents`, `DeviceLogonEvents`, `DeviceEvents`
 - **Timeframe:** First known indicator of compromise occured at **2026-01-27T19:13:11 UTC**.
 Last known indicator of compromise occured at **2026-01-28T04:43:30 UTC**.
-After that time their have been no additional indicators that the attack is ongoing.
+After that time there have been no additional indicators that the attack is ongoing.

 ---